 It all started with a simple prayer, “Lord, as we enjoy the Super Bowl football game, help us to be mindful of those without even a bowl of soup to eat.”Souper Bowl of Caring is a national youth-led movement to fight hunger and poverty in their local communities, transforming the time around the Super Bowl into the nation’s largest celebration of giving and serving.

-On the second Saturday in May, the National Association of Letter Carriers host the nation’s largest single-day food drive at post offices throughout the country.
+On May 9, 2015 (the second Saturday in May), the National Association of Letter Carriers host the nation’s largest single-day food drive at post offices throughout the country.
 The Letter Carriers’ “Stamp Out Hunger” food drive across America provides assistance for the millions of Americans who are struggling to put food on their tables every day.

 Postal customers are asked to place non-perishable food items either inside or next to their mailbox before the letter carrier delivers the mail.
 The food collected will be donated to the RIFA Food Bank.
 All food donations are then repacked and redistributed to the community and emergency food programs to help individuals and families in need.

 Celebrated in the summer, the Art of Compassion Arts Festival, held in conjunction with the Shannon Street Blues & Heritage Festival, is a way to promote the arts and connect the entire community through various forms of expression.

 This two-day event allows local artists to showcase and sell their work.
 The art festival will host a variety of mediums such as painting, photography, pottery and much more.
 The proceeds from the booth fees go toward supporting RIFA ministries.